 - Put your bill payments to work.
-You can place your bill payments on your credit report for free with services like eCredable Lift and Experian Boost.
+You can place your bill payments on your credit report with services like eCredable Lift and Experian BOOST™.

 - Use a rent reporting company.
 Rent reporting companies can put up to 2 years of rent payments on your credit report.
 You’ll pay for this service, so you’ll have to decide if it’s worth it